-5 Benefits of Business Planning – Planning your Roadmap to Business Success
+5 Benefits of Business Planning – Your Roadmap to Business Success

 Business Planning forms an important cornerstone of any business, big or small.
 However, it is one of those areas where small and medium business battle to get down and get their business plans done.

-It takes time and can be a painful experience, yet business plans add incredible value to the success of business as it creates the roadmap for business success.
+It takes time and can be a painful experience; yet business plans add incredible value to the success of business.
+Proper planning creates the roadmap for business success and growth.

 What is a business plan?